lovehumanity/lovehumanity.github.io/_posts/2022/2022-05-02-Right-Effort.md

 ![Eightfoldpath]({{ site.url }}{{ site.baseurl }}/assets/blogs/Buddhism/eightfold-path.jpg)

 In this article I will talk about my basic understanding of right effort which is 1 of the 3 mental disciplines in the eightfold path in Buddhism.
-Right effort as I understand it is having the correct level of effort (exertion) at the appropriate times so as not to lead to suffering.
+Right effort as I understand it is having the correct level of effort (exertion) at the appropriate times so as not to cause suffering.
 This is the basic notion of what right effort actually is and how I really understand it.

 When I say exertion, I mean that you give way to the right level of efforts at times when you are feeling that you can’t have the correct levels of effort.
 Right effort doesn’t mean you don’t rest, it means that you see your actions and are able to give way to right action at times when you are feeling like you may give up on that action.